oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-02-document.md

 > The issuing party is responsible for ensuring the usability of the key provided.

 The URL MAY point to a location that redirects.
+Redirects SHALL fulfil the same requirements as specified in [sec](#requirement-6-no-redirects).
-The content delivered SHALL be a valid OpenPGP key as ASCII armored file with the matching content type.
+The content delivered SHALL be a valid OpenPGP key allowing encryption as ASCII armored file with the matching content type.
 See [cite](#RFC4880) and [cite](#RFC3156) for more details.

 *Examples 3:*